 Duck Fried Rice

 This is the best thing on the menu.
 It’s rich and slightly sweet with a huge savory punch from the mushrooms.
 This might be in the “sides” section, but there’s no shame in ordering it as an entree.

 It’s their signature dish for a reason - it’s quite good.
-We could do without the giant cooked carrot draped on top of it, but there’s no denying the roast itself is fantastic and no knife is required.
+The giant cooked carrot draped on top doesn’t add much besides color, but there’s no denying the roast itself is fantastic and no knife is required.

 This is the most disappointing dish on the menu simply because Jar is a place that should get a wedge salad right, but doesn’t.
 It’s essentially just a small head of iceberg lettuce split into four quarters and doused with either blue cheese or thousand island dressing.
 It’s boring and doesn’t need to be on your table.

 Most first-timers at Jar will rightfully get the pot roast, but the regulars are eating this - a perfectly-cooked pork chop that’s been marinated in a sweet and salty glaze.
 It’s delicious and our favorite amongst the big plate entrees.